Mahesh-Pawar-02/Generalized_Data_Structure_Library/README.md

 ## Technologies Used

-- **Java**: All data structures are implemented in Java, taking advantage of object-oriented design principles to create reusable and efficient components.
+- **Java**: Data structures are implemented in Java, taking advantage of object-oriented design principles to create reusable and efficient components.
+- **C & C++**: Data structures are implemented in C, taking advantage of object-oriented design principles to create reusable and efficient components.

 ## Installation and Setup